National Provincial Competition

 In 1976 a National Provincial Competition (NPC) was introduced.
 This established a round-robin format of play by provinces for competition points within divisions.
 The competition has had a variety of formats, but there have normally been three divisions involving all 26 unions.
 In 2011 the ITM Cup began with two competitions, a Premiership and Championship each contested by seven teams, and a 12-team Heartland Championship, in which the top four teams contested the Meads Cup and the next four the Lochore Cup.
 Semi-finals and finals were introduced in 1992.

 For all its success, the NPC is now seen as a lesser competition by New Zealand Rugby (formerly the New Zealand Rugby Union), which gives priority to the Super Rugby teams.
 Super Rugby followed the acceptance of professional rugby in 1995.
 The next year SANZAR (South Africa, New Zealand, Australia Rugby) organised a professional competition between 12 Super teams.
 There were five teams in New Zealand – the Blues, based in Auckland, Chiefs in Hamilton, Hurricanes in Wellington, Crusaders in Christchurch and Highlanders in Dunedin.
 In 2006 an additional Australian and South African team were added, and in 2011 another Australian team, making a Super 15 with five teams in each country.
 In 2016 a sixth South African team and Argentinian and Japanese franchises were added.
-Games are played in conferences in the first half of the season and the play-off stage culminates in a final.
+Games were played in conferences in the first half of the season and the play-off stage culminated in a final.